Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - `-NO_VERSION_STRING` can be used to hide the build version number from the in-game view.

+- `-AUDIO_DEBUG` enables extensive logging for the new audio engine.
+In debug builds, it also opens the audio debug window.

 ```{note}
 If you are using Vinifera with the TS Client, you can add these to the `ExtraCommandLineParams=` in `Resources\ClientDefinitions.ini`